 if the month is March, June, September, or December

-functions returns the numbers of weekdays (Monday through Friday) in a given month.
+function returns the number of weekdays (Monday through Friday) in a given month.